-It is the duty of every pilot to safely transport passengers to their destinations and to take whatever actions are needed to protect them when meeting unforeseen circumstances during each flight.
-When an aviation accident results in injuries or the loss of life, the pilot becomes the center of an investigation into what led to the accident.
+Every pilot must safely transport passengers to their destinations and take whatever actions are needed to protect them when meeting unforeseen circumstances during each flight.
+When an aviation accident results in injuries or the loss of life, the pilot becomes the center of an investigation into what led to the crash.
 Nearly half of the time, the pilot will be accountable in some manner either due to an error in judgment, failure to act or miscalculation.
-While no person can be expected to be perfect, it is entirely reasonable to demand compensation when the error of a pilot causes catastrophic injuries or the death of travelers.
+While no person can be expected to be perfect, it is entirely reasonable to demand compensation when the fault of a pilot causes catastrophic injuries or the death of travelers.

 Accountability of Commercial and Private Airplane Pilots to Protect Passengers and People on Ground